mcoster/orgchemcoach/pages/01.home/_portfolio/portfolio.md

     -
         image: test.jpg
         title: 'Ace your exam!'
         text: 'Have you ever wanted to know what is on the exam before-hand?
 Of course!
-I know just what your Professor is going to ask you and with my practice problems, you won''t get a nasty surprise in the exam!'
+I know just what your Professor is going to ask you, and with my practice problems, you won''t get a nasty surprise in the exam!'
 buttons:
     -
         text: 'Read More About Me'